Abdul-WriteCodes/GOALPANION/README.md

 # ACHIEVIT
-**An LLM-Powered System for Planning, Executing, Tracking,  and Achieving Goal Resolution**
+**A Hybrid LLM-Powered System for Achieving Academic Goal**

 ---

 ## Description

-**ACHIEVIT** is an AI-driven, adaptive planning system designed to help **students and researchers structure, execute, and complete academic goals**.
+**ACHIEVIT** is designed as a productivity tool to help **students and researchers** turn academic goals into realistic, executable plans that adapt as progress changes, so that they actually finish what they start.

 It supports tasks such as preparing for exams, completing assignments, and writing dissertations or theses, while explicitly accounting for **real-world constraints** such as:
 - Available study time
 - Skill level
 - Fixed deadlines

-By combining **deterministic heuristic planning** with **LLM-based reasoning**, ACHIEVIT produces **structured, realistic, and adaptive plans** that evolve as users make progress.
+By combining **deterministic heuristic planning** with **LLM-based reasoning** in an hybrid architecture, ACHIEVIT produces **structured, realistic, and adaptive plans** that evolve as users make progress.
 Goals are broken into stable milestones and executable subtasks, progress is tracked transparently, and plans are dynamically adapted to maximize the likelihood of completion.

 <p align="center">
   <img src="assets/Achievit.jpg" alt="Achievit Logo" width="800"/>